Battle of Taejon: Taejon surrounded

 The North Koreans then moved against Taejon city.
 On 19 July, North Korean forces entered Taejon, the site of the 24th Infantry Division's headquarters.
 The North Korean 3rd Division formed a roadblock between Taejon and Okchon, cutting off the 21st Infantry in its reserve positions.
 The 21st Infantry was subsequently unable to join the fight.
-However it attempted to hold the route of escape for the rest of the division during most of the fight at Taejon.
+However, it attempted to hold the route of escape for the rest of the division during most of the fight at Taejon.

 At the same time, tanks from the North Korean 105th Armored Division began to enter the city, followed by troops of the 3rd and 4th infantry divisions.
 There, the North Korean forces deployed, occupying key buildings throughout the city to establish sniper positions.
 American attacks against these positions later set fire to many of Taejon's wooden buildings.
 North Korean forces prioritised and attempted to eliminate American gun emplacements, food stores, and ammunition dumps, having received information on the location of these facilities through agents operating in the city.

 At Taejon, the battered 24th Infantry Division was ordered to make a stand.
 The 34th Infantry also moved to the city to oppose the North Korean forces, which assaulted it head-on while attempting to flank and cut off retreat from the rear.
 Dean began ordering elements of the division, including much of his headquarters, to retreat via train to Taegu, although he remained behind.
 By this time, several M24 Chaffee light tanks had been sent to reinforce the division from A Company of the 78th Tank Battalion.
 Regardless of the additional tanks, on 20 July, North Korean armored units pushed American forces back from Taejon Airfield, several miles northwest of Taejon, overwhelming the last American units defending the Kum River and forcing the remnants of the division into Taejon itself.
 At this point the city was surrounded and North Korean troops began setting roadblocks along the roads out of the city.

 For two days, the 34th Infantry fought the advancing North Koreans in bitter house-to-house fighting.
 North Korean soldiers continued to infiltrate the city, often disguised as farmers.
 The remaining elements of the 24th Infantry Division were pushed back block-by-block.
 Without radios, and unable to communicate with the remaining elements of the division, Dean joined the men on the front lines.
 At one point, he personally attacked a tank with a hand grenade, destroying it.

 Large columns of North Korean forces began marching on the city from the south roads, reinforcing those that had crossed the river.
 American forces pulled back after suffering heavy losses, allowing the North Korean 3rd and 4th divisions to move on the city freely from the north, south, and east roads.
-The 24th Infantry Division repeatedly attempted to establish its defensive lines, and was repeatedly pushed back by the numerically superior North Koreans.
+The 24th Infantry Division repeatedly attempted to establish its defensive lines, and was each time pushed back by the numerically superior North Koreans.